Sandesh816/Argument-Quality-Analysis-Application/README.md

 Installation and Setup

-	1. Clone the repository:
+1.Clone the repository:
   git clone https://github.com/yourusername/argument-quality-evaluator.git
   cd argument-quality-evaluator

-	2. Install the required dependencies: pip install -r requirements.txt
+2.Install the required dependencies: pip install -r requirements.txt

-	3. Download and place the pre-trained model and tokenizer in the specified directory:
+3.Download and place the pre-trained model and tokenizer in the specified directory:
 Ensure the model and tokenizer files are located in trained_model directory within the project folder.

- 	4. Run the Flask application:
+ 4.Run the Flask application:
   flask run

-  	5. Open the web interface:
+5.Open the web interface:
    Navigate to http://127.0.0.1:5000 in your web browser to access the Argument Quality Evaluator.

 Usage

 Single Argument Evaluation

-	1. Click on the “Single Argument” button.
+1.Click on the “Single Argument” button.
-	2. Enter your argument in the text area.
+2.Enter your argument in the text area.
-	3. Click “Evaluate” to receive a quality score and feedback.
+3.Click “Evaluate” to receive a quality score and feedback.

 Multiple Arguments Comparison

-	1. Click on the “Multiple Arguments” button.
+1.Click on the “Multiple Arguments” button.
-	2. Enter the first argument in the first text area.
+2.Enter the first argument in the first text area.
-	3. Enter the second argument in the second text area.
+3.Enter the second argument in the second text area.
-	4. Click “Evaluate and Compare” to receive scores and feedback for both arguments, along with a comparison result.
+4.Click “Evaluate and Compare” to receive scores and feedback for both arguments, along with a comparison result.

  Contributing